 Employees’ use of computer resources is governed by federal and state law and Board policies and procedures.
 Individual schools or divisions / departments within the school system may adopt additional rules and regulations governing employee use of computer resources to meet specific administrative or academic needs.
 Any adopted requirements must be in compliance with applicable federal and state laws and this policy.

 The Edenton-Chowan Schools’ computer resources are intended to be used for business purposes only.
-These computer resources are not to be considered a substitute for an employee’s personal home computer and/or Internet connection.
+These computer resources are not to be considered a substitute for an employee’s personal computer, mobile device and/or Internet connection.
 All electronic data files stored or transmitted on Edenton-Chowan Schools’ computer resources are considered Edenton-Chowan Schools’ records.

 As a condition of initial and continued employment, all employees shall sign a statement indicating that they understand and will strictly comply with this Acceptable Use policy.